Being Married and Filing Taxes

-When One Spouse Is Deceased
+Qualifying Widow(er) Status When One Spouse Is Deceased

-Different rules apply to each filing status and some of them can be complicated, so check with a tax professional to find out if you're eligible for qualifying widow(er) or head of household status or if you must file as a single taxpayer.
+Different rules apply to each filing status and some of them can be complicated, so you might want to check with a tax professional to find out if you're eligible for qualifying widow(er) or head of household status or if you must file as a single taxpayer.

 Same-Sex Married Couples

 Same-sex married couples can file joint tax returns using the married filing jointly status, or they can file separate returns using the married filing separately status.
 But taxpayers who are in registered domestic partnerships or civil unions are not considered married, so they must file their returns using either the single or head of household filing status.

 The IRS has indicated that the relationship must be recognized as a marriage under the laws of the couple's state."

 IRS.
 “Publication 501, Dependents, Standard Deduction, and Filing Information,” Page 8.
 Accessed Feb.
 18, 2020.

 IRS.
 "IRS Provides Tax Inflation Adjustments for Tax Year 2019."
 Accessed Feb.
 18, 2020.

 The Tax Foundation.
 "2020 Tax Brackets."
 Accessed Feb.
 17, 2020.

 Tax Policy Center.
 “What Is the Difference Between Marginal and Average Tax Rates?”
 Accessed Feb.
 18, 2020.